 By Marc Takacs

-These are just two of the stories Neighbor in Need has helped to write with happy endings in this year, but there are many others with unhappy endings.
-Seniors in our community are often targets of predatory contractors or find themselves in difficult circumstances where they have to decide between food in the refrigerator, medical treatment, or home maintenance.
+Seniors in our community are often targets of predatory contractors or find themselves in difficult circumstances in which they have to decide between food in the refrigerator, medical treatment, or home maintenance.
 Charities like Neighbor in Need act as a safety net to preserve the social diversity of our neighborhood while preventing blighted properties from scarring the local landscape.
-For more information on Neighbor in Need go to www.eaca.net and look under the Initiatives tab, or look them up on Facebook under Neighbor in Need East Atlanta.
+For more information on Neighbor in Need, go to www.eaca.net and look under the Initiatives tab, or look us up on Facebook under Neighbor in Need East Atlanta.